Zelley History, Family Crest & Coats of Arms

-Anglo-Saxons.
+The earliest origins of the name Zelley date back to the time of the Anglo-Saxons.
 The name is derived from happy person who had good fortune.
 It is derive from the Old English word saelig, meaning happy and blessed.
-CITATION[CLOSE]

 Early listings of the name was typically seen a "sely" and "seli" and was referenced at least twice in Chaucer's Canterbury Tales: